uga-ssrl/SSRLCV-Util/README.md

 ## `bundle_adjustment_tests_viewer.py` -- view a plot of the minimization process of bundle adjustment

 This program plots values that are output during a tests of bundle adjustment.
 This helps a programmer view convergences to an optima, how long these convergences take, and when they fail.
-To have the nessesary outputs for graphin this debug needs to be enabled within bundle adjustment.
+To have the necessary outputs for graphing, debug needs to be enabled within bundle adjustment.
 A graph of the optimizations is produced as an output.

 The script is graphing multiple csv files what are of the form `$$$Errors.csv` where the `###` indicates and integer run number of a specific bundle adjustment test.